loiseaulg/refresher/README.md

 ----

-#### 🔺 To make the code work, you have to add a folder "cabspottingdata" to thisproject and add some trajectories in csv files
+#### 🔺 To make the code work, you have to add a folder "cabspottingdata" to this project and add some trajectories in csv files

 ----